immersommer/Operating-system-construction-note/week 5 Interrupts – Synchronization aa85facea6ad444191a5d183cc41ff00.md

             ```

         - completely software-based
-    - Where are the padding epilogues stored?
+    - Where are the pending epilogues stored?

         ![Untitled](week%205%20Interrupts%20%E2%80%93%20Synchronization%20aa85facea6ad444191a5d183cc41ff00/Untitled%208.png)

-        - The the padding epilogues are stored in the epilogue queue that is resides on L1
+        - The the pending epilogues are stored in the epilogue queue that is resides on L1
         - Again the queue is shared between L1/2 and L1.
 In other words, when interrupt happens and trigger prologue,  which calls relay() to launch the epilogue or store the epilogue in the queue.
-On the other hand,  after CPU executed epilogue and want to go back to level 0 (leave()), it need to check whether we still have padding epilogues in the queue.
+On the other hand,  after CPU executed epilogue and want to go back to level 0 (leave()), it need to check whether we still have pending epilogues in the queue.
 Therefore we have to synchronize the access to the queue.
             - Hard synchronisation:  put queue on L1, and do hard synchronisation when access this queue from L1/2.
             - nonblocking synchronization: put queue on L1/2 and do nonblocking synchronization when access the queue from level 1
                 - enqueue can interrupt dequeue